davisbento/microservice-poc/README.md

-# Microservice POC built using Nest and Lerna to manage the monorepo.
+# Microservice POC built using Nest and Docker Compose to up and manage all services.

 ## Getting started (dev mode)